-This program relates to communications coordination and development of public outreach and internal communication projects.
-This program is responsible for the creation of the Communication Team, BNN, and an increase in community activity on the town's social media accounts.
+This program relates to communications, marketing, and the development of public outreach and internal communication projects.
+This program is responsible for the Communications Team, day-to-day communications on social media, and long-term projects such as the Resident Informaton Guide.
 This is one of the department's smaller programs as it only utilizes 10.32% of staff time and total expenditures.

-0

 REVENUES \$0

 PERSONNEL \$50,883

 OPERATING \$9,740

 CAPITAL \$0

 EXPENSE SUBTOTAL \$60,622

-53 of 235